 The effects substances have on the body depends on the substance.
 It can also depend on how much a person uses and how they use it, and whether they are using more than one substance at a time.
 Here are three main types of substances.
 Notice how each type causes a different effect:

 Stimulants: These types of substances may temporarily increase a person’s alertness, attention and/or energy.
-Example: caffeine, cocaine, methamphetamines, etc.
+Examples: caffeine, cocaine, methamphetamines, etc.

-Hallucinogens: These are substances that can temporarily change the way people see, hear, taste, smell or feel, and affect mood and thought.
-At high doses, all may cause a person to hallucinate, or see, hear or feel things that aren’t really there.
-Example: LSD, Ecstasy, Salvia, etc.
+Hallucinogens: These are substances that can temporarily change the way people see, hear, taste, smell or feel, and effect mood or thought.
+At high doses, all can cause a person to hallucinate ( see, hear, taste, smell or feel things that aren’t really there).
+Examples: LSD, ecstasy, salvia, etc.

-Depressants: These types of substances cantemporarily make people feel relaxed, less tense, and less aware of what is going on around them.
-Example: Alcohol, heroin, prescription painkillers (Oxycodone, Fentanyl), etc.
+Depressants: These types of substances slow down a person's nervous system and can temporarily make people feel relaxed, less tense, and less aware of what is going on around them.
+Examples: alcohol, heroin, cannabis, prescription painkillers (oxycodone, fentanyl), etc.

 - Brain and nerve damage